pratyaksha10/chat-application/README.md

 socket objects to a list to keep track of active connections.
 Every time a user connects,a separate thread will be created for that user.
 In each thread, the server awaits a message, and sends that message to other users currently on the chat.
 If the server encounters an error while trying to receive a message from a particular thread, it will exit that thread.

+A server has a bind() method which binds it to a specific ip and port so that it can listen to incoming requests on that ip and port.A server has a listen() method which puts the server into listen mode.
+This allows the server to listen to incoming connections.
+And last a server has an accept() and close() method.
+The accept method initiates a connection with the client and the close method closes the connection with the client.